Merck/BioPhi/README.md

 conda install biophi
 ```

 If conda installation fails, you can try running using Docker.
-See [Run BioPhi dev server through Docker Compose](https://github.com/Merck/BioPhi#run-biophi-dev-server-through-docker-compose).
+See [Run BioPhi using provided Docker image](https://github.com/Merck/BioPhi#run-biophi-using-provided-docker-image).

 ### 3. Run simplified server